harumuki/thorsten-hans.com/_posts/2018-12-06-azuread-pod-identity-in-aks-a-journey-to-integrate-azure-key-vault.md

 ```

-Once deployment is finished, you’ll end up in having two new resources deployed on your cluster
+Once deployment is finished, you'll end up in having two new resources deployed on your cluster
  * Managed Identity Controller (MIC)
  * Node Managed Identity (NMI)